The WHY in Business Processes: Discovery of Causal Execution Dependencies: Background

 \section{Background}

 We use $\xrightarrow{c}$ to denote a causal execution relation.
 For example, $A \xrightarrow{c} B$ means that the execution of $A$ causes the execution of $B$.
-That is, without $A$ happening $B$ cannot happen, and given we know that $B$ occurred, we can deduce that $A$ had occurred before it.
-It is important to note that two correlated occurrences do not necessarily entail a causal execution relation.
+That is, without $A$ happening $B$ cannot happen, and given we know that $B$ occurred, we can deduce that $A$ had occurred \chadded[id=add]{(sometime)} before it.
+It is important to note that \chadded[id=add]{any} two \chadded[id=add]{time} correlated occurrences do not necessarily entail a causal execution relation.
 For example, let's assume that $Accept \xrightarrow{c} Email$, and also that $Accept \xrightarrow{c} Archive$.
-As a result, the occurrences of $Accept$, $Email$, and $Archive$ will be correlated in the data.
-However, one cannot explain the archiving of a loan as being the result of emailing about its acceptance based solely on a correlation between the occurrences of the two events.
-In our example, the correlation between $Email$ and $Archive$ is spurious, while the correlations between $Accept$ and $Email$ and between $Accept$ and $Archive$ reflect a causal relationship.
+As a result, the occurrences of \chdeleted[id=del]{$Accept$,} $Email$ and $Archive$ will be correlated in the data. \chdeleted[id=del]{However, one cannot explain the archiving of a loan as being the result of emailing about its acceptance based solely on a correlation between the occurrences of the two events.}\chadded[id=add]{However, one cannot deduce a causal execution dependence between these two tasks, even if one always occurs immediately after the other.} In our example, the correlation between $Email$ and $Archive$ is spurious, while the correlations between $Accept$ and $Email$ and between $Accept$ and $Archive$ reflect a causal relationship.

-Discovery of causal relationships from a given observational log may, in many cases, yield deceiving conditions in which dependencies could emerge or disappear due to unintended scoping of the observations on specific values or ranges of the variables observed, namely $conditioning$~\cite[p.~112]{pearl2018bookofwhy}.
-Some associations may be wrongly detected because of an external, non-measured variables.
-Others may be omitted because of some inherent bias in the data that is recorded.
+\chdeleted[id=del]{Discovery of causal relationships from a given observational log may, in many cases, yield deceiving conditions in which dependencies could emerge or disappear due to unintended scoping of the observations on specific values or ranges of the variables observed, namely $conditioning$~\cite[p.~112]{pearl2018bookofwhy}.} \chdeleted[id=del]{Some associations may be wrongly detected because of \chdeleted[id=del]{an} external, non-measured variables.
+Others may be omitted because of some inherent bias in the data that is recorded.}